christianmkg/mkgmarketingweb/_posts/2013-12-12-seo-web-design-tips-for-fast-growing-companies.md

 <p>From the overall website design down to the user experience (UX), many companies on the rise simply don't have time to freshen up their website as they continue to grow.</p>
 <p>Unfortunately for these companies, a smooth functioning and well-designed website is an essential sales tool for an organization.</p>

-<p><a href="http://static.googleusercontent.com/media/www.google.com/en/us/enterprise/search/files/Google_MaximizingWebsiteROI.pdf" target="_blank">Google advocates a provenÂ methodical approach</a>Â to website design and UX that features four steps, one of which we have highlighted below:</p>
+<p><a href="http://static.googleusercontent.com/media/www.google.com/en/us/enterprise/search/files/Google_MaximizingWebsiteROI.pdf" target="_blank">Google advocates a proven methodical approach</a> to website design and UX that features four steps, one of which we have highlighted below:</p>

 <blockquote>Optimize the site by determining which combinations of site content and design <strong>drive the most conversions</strong></blockquote>